This post is also available in: Dutch

 Tip 1: Admire the Piazza dei Miracoli in Pisa

 Admire the Square of Miracles: Piazza dei Miracoli.
 The square is also known as the Piazza del Duomo.
 Here, you find the cathedral, the baptistery, the monumental cemetery, and the Tower of Pisa.
 Well-maintained, fenced lawns surround the buildings in the Piazza.
-That fence is very welcome because that way, you can take a decent picture of all those historic buildings without getting frustrated with the crowd.
+That fence is very welcome because it allows you to take a decent picture of all those historic buildings without getting frustrated with the crowd.

 Going early in the morning really pays off.
 The square is the most popular part of Pisa and everyone wants to get a glimpse of the Tower of Pisa.
-That means not only a lot of tourists but also many street vendors and stalls.
+That means not only a large number of tourists but also numerous street vendors and stalls.

 Coffee tip!
 Drink your coffee like the Italians do: leaning on the bar at Bar Tiziano.
 It’s right around the corner from the Leaning Tower of Pisa – and nice and cheap.
 Google Maps location